 Operational EM programs have core standards that must be consistent among providers, and between providers and NMFS reviewers, including: reviewer training, data elements, species identification protocols, length measurement and weight estimation techniques, documenting events, documenting video quality, and reviewing procedures.
-Secondary reviews, when the Page 1 video is reviewed and annotated by NMFS staff, are conducted as a quality control of the service provider.
-Completed trip file records submitted by each reviewer are then compared.
-Based on criteria such as species counts, discard weights, image quality, system performance, and vessel performance suggestions are made to improve the data collection process and provide feedback to providers.
+All primary reviewed EM trips Page 1 are subject to editing by the agency.
+This is a quality control of the reviewer and service provider.
+Feedback is given to the reviewer and provider on reviewer protocol adherence and overall performance.